kamalasaurus/DL_Final_Proj/README.md

 The first command trains the model.
 The second runs the validation.
 You have to go in and revert the data directories to run on the cloud.
 I just changed them in place.

+`anotherJEPA5.py` is the most legible version that doesn't do batches or any of the regularization.

 # CSCI-GA 2572 Final Project